gretapwcpan/parkwise/README.md

 ### 3. Configure Environment

 Edit `backend/.env` file with your credentials:
-- Add your Mapbox token (required)
+- (Optional) Add Firebase credentials for database
-- (Optional) Add Firebase credentials
+- (Optional) Add OpenAI/Anthropic API key for natural language search
-- Leave Firebase empty to use mock data
+- The app works without any API keys using OpenStreetMap

 ### 4. Access the Applications